 have problems with your liver

-are going to have an X-ray where you will be injected with a dye
+are going to have an X-ray where you will be injected with an iodinated contrast (dye)

 are planning to have surgery (including where the use of insulin is essential).

 Do not take this medicine if you are pregnant.

 It may affect your developing baby if you take it during pregnancy.

 Do not breastfeed if you are taking this medicine.